rishabhrajput488/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis
 Pizza Sales Analysis using SQL and Power BI

+I have analyzed the Problem statment using Power BI and also from SQL just to verify the results.
+You can download the video file I've attaced to get a glimpse of the interactive dashboard I built.

 Problem Statement
 KPI’s Requirement – We need to analyse key indicators for our pizza sales data to gain insight into our business performance.
 Specifically, we want to calculate the following metrics: